nexus-rpc/sdk-go/README.md

 ### Client

-The Nexus Client is used to start operations, get [handles](#operationhandle) to existing operations, and deliver operation completions.
+The Nexus Client is used to start operations and get [handles](#operationhandle) to existing, asynchronous operations.

 #### Create a Client